Code-Institute-Submissions/marco-javascript/README.md

 3. From the menu items near the top of the page, select **Settings**.
 4. Scroll down to the **GitHub Pages** section.
 5. Under **Source** click the drop-down menu labelled **None** and select **Master Branch**
-6. On selecting Master Branch the page is automatically refreshed, SpeedyGym! is now deployed.
+6. On selecting Master Branch the page is automatically refreshed, Marvel - Match is now deployed.
 7. Scroll back down to the **GitHub Pages** section to retrieve the link to the deployed website.